Here's Our Rant About Novavax Inc. (NVAX)

-Novavax Inc. (NASDAQ:NVAX) went up by 0.44% from its latest closing price compared to the recent 1-year high of $277.80.
-The company’s stock price has collected 5.48% of gains in the last five trading sessions.
-The Wall Street Journal reported 12 hours ago that Novavax, Lucid, Zoom Video, AMC, Target: What to Watch in the Stock Market Today
+Novavax Inc. (NASDAQ:NVAX) went down by -10.94% from its latest closing price compared to the recent 1-year high of $277.80.
+The company’s stock price has collected -12.14% of loss in the last five trading sessions.
+The Wall Street Journal reported 17 hours ago that Novavax’s Vaccine Moves Closer to FDA Decision

 Is It Worth Investing in Novavax Inc. (NASDAQ :NVAX) Right Now?